Pupil Services and Special Education

 - Educational resources and support services to help children and youth experiencing homelessness reach academic success.

-If you have questions concerning homeless students or need additional information, please contact the district liaison, Miranda Jenkins, Social Worker.
+If you have questions concerning homeless students or need additional information, please contact the district liaison, Brienna Derr, Social Worker.

 The following list illustrates some of the support social workers can provide to your student and family.